Hollywood Time Machine – The Outer Limits

 |Rod Taylor as H.G.
 Wells in the 1960 film The Time Machine|

-Hollywood has embraced time travel with gusto and even a cursory examination of IMDB reveals several hundred feature films and TV series, or episodes, the deal in some way with time travel or time manipulation.
+Hollywood has embraced time travel with gusto and even a cursory examination of IMDB reveals several hundred feature films and TV series, or episodes, that deal in some way with time travel or time manipulation.
 Sometimes time travel takes center stage and is the focus of the story, while in other films it is simply a plot device to get “the fish out of water” and set the plot into motion.

 Often, the struggle in a time travel story is to avoid changing the time line or, having done so inadvertently, trying to put time back onto the original trajectory.
 H.G.
 Wells avoided this issue by sending his protagonist far into the future, however most films delight in going back in time and upsetting the time line.
 In some films the hero is trying to stop the villain who is attempting to change the past for his own nefarious ends, though more often than not the hero has taken a seemingly innocuous action that has significant, even disastrous, ramifications.
 The most famous of this latter story arc is the Back To The Future film trilogy.